Back to database

 1.5/5 Very weak evidence

-Testosterone booster evidence brief
+Hormone-related claims evidence brief

 Mucuna pruriens

-Mucuna pruriens contains levodopa and has clinical research in Parkinson's disease and fertility contexts, but gym testosterone, motivation, and performance claims are unsupported.
+Mucuna pruriens contains levodopa and has clinical research in Parkinson's disease and fertility contexts, but testosterone, motivation, and performance claims are unsupported.

 Headline Finding